Automatic detection of CMEs using synthetically-trained Mask R-CNN: Results and discussion

-To link the mask overlapping metrics ($IoU$ and $RSD$) with simpler and commonly used morphological properties, we plot in Fig.~\ref{fig:res_paper_events_scatter} the relation between the apex, AW and CPA of the manual and inferred masks.
+To link the mask overlapping metrics ($IoU$ and $RSD$) with simpler and commonly used morphological properties, we plot in Fig.~\ref{fig:res_paper_events_scatter} the relation between the apex, AW, and CPA of the manual and inferred masks.
 Excluding cases with $IoU<0.3$, which are few ($4.8\%$), the best Pearson correlation coefficient is found for CPA ($0.99$), followed by apex ($0.91$) and AW ($0.77$).
 The latter two are more dependent on the mask shape, thus they can differ even in cases of segmentations with good area overlapping ($IoU\ge0.75$).
 The overestimation of AW by the DNN in cases with $IoU$ between 0.5 and 0.8 is mostly explained by the fact that the DNN mask may overestimate the CME envelope in regions near the occulter, due to the low signal-to-noise ratio.
 The overestimation of the apex is more frequent in cases when the outer envelope is faint or when the part of the CME leading shock is wrongly captured.

 The performance of our method on observations acquired by the instruments included in the training backgrounds (LASCO C2 and COR2-A/B) is demonstrated in Figs.~\ref{fig:obs_mult_cme} to \ref{fig:res_paper_events_scatter}.
 A significant finding, however, is the generalization capability of our trained Mask R-CNN when applied to observations from other instruments with distinct fields of view, spatial resolutions, and stray light rejection performance, among others.
-Even though we do not perform a general quantitative analysis, Fig.~\ref{fig:suplementary_DNN} exemplifies the segmentations obtained for CMEs observed by Metis \citep{antonucci2020, DeLeo2023} onboard Solar Orbiter, by CCOR-1/GOES-19 \citep{thernisien2025}, by the extreme ultraviolet imager FSI 17.4 nm \citep{rochus2020} onboard Solar Orbiter, and by LASCO C3 \citep{morrill2006} onboard SoHO.
+Even though we do not perform a general quantitative analysis, Fig.~\ref{fig:suplementary_DNN} exemplifies the segmentations obtained for CMEs observed by Metis \citep{antonucci2020, DeLeo2023} onboard Solar Orbiter, by \textbf{the Compact Coronagraphs for the Geostationary Operational Environmental Satellite-19} \citep[CCOR-1/GOES-19,][]{thernisien2025}, by the \textbf{Full Sun Imager} 17.4 nm \citep[Extreme Ultraviolet Imager,][]{rochus2020} onboard Solar Orbiter, and by LASCO C3 \citep{morrill2006} onboard SoHO.